utkarshgoyal-bit/Genie_AI_Front_new-/GOOGLE_PLAY_APPEAL_TEMPLATE.md

 **Dear Google Play Review Team,**

-I am writing to appeal the suspension of my application "Garden Genie AI" (com.hydrofarmtech.genieai) and respectfully request a review of this decision.
+I am writing to appeal the suspension of my application "Garden Genie AI" (com.hydrofarmtech.genie_ai) and respectfully request a review of this decision.

 ### Understanding of the Violation